waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week4-monitoring-evaluation_notes.md

 v_llm.dot(v_orig)
 ```

     Yes, sessions are recorded if you miss one.
-Everything is recorded, including office hours, so you won’t miss any content.
+Everything is recorded, including office hours, so you won't miss any content.
 You can ask your questions for office hours in advance, and these will be addressed during the live stream.
 Additionally, you can always ask questions in Slack.
-    Everything is recorded, so you won’t miss anything.
+    Everything is recorded, so you won't miss anything.
 You will be able to ask your questions for office hours in advance and we will cover them during the live stream.
 Also, you can always ask questions in Slack.